-The plot represents the densities of brown trout and cutthroat trout (z-axis; log10) in Logan River, Utah, from 2001 to 2016 (y-axis), at 5 locations in the mainstem (x-axis; x=0 at 3rd dam; x increases by going upstream; x=35.4 km at Franklin Basin).
-Densities are maximum likelihood estimates using 3-pass removal sampling which were aggregated over 1+ and older age classes.
+The 3D plot represents the densities of brown trout and cutthroat trout (z-axis; log10) in the Logan River, Utah, from 2001 to 2016 (y-axis), at 5 locations on the mainstem (x-axis; x=0 at 3rd dam; x increases in the upstream direction; x=35.4 km at Franklin Basin).
+Densities are maximum likelihood estimates based on 3-pass removal sampling data, which were aggregated over 1+ and older age classes.
 Densities were 2D-interpolated before plotting thus providing continuous values, between the most downstream (3rd dam) and the most upstream (Franklin Basin) sampling sites, and for the complete period (2001-2016).

-This plot illustrates some important aspects of the status of brown trout and cutthroat trout populations in the Logan river that are mentioned in the paper:
+This plot illustrates some important aspects of the status of brown trout and cutthroat trout populations in the Logan river as discussed in the paper:

-1. brown trout (red) is dominant downstream where some cutthroat trout are still present (green-blue),
+1. brown trout (red) are dominant downstream, where some cutthroat trout are still present (green-blue),

-2. cutthroat trout (yellow) is dominant upstream with complete absence of brown trout (blue),
+2. cutthroat trout (yellow) are dominant upstream with a nearly complete absence of brown trout (blue),

-3. the location of the switch in species dominance looks fairly stable from 2001-2009, although the inflection point may be moving upstream in more more recent years
+3. the location of the inflection point where species dominance switches appears fairly stable from 2001-2009, although the inflection point may be moving upstream in more more recent years